Barcode36/Gestionale-JavaFX/README.md

 # Gestionale-JavaFX
-# version 0.3.2 ALPHA
+# version 0.3.7 ALPHA

 This software is released "as is" and it is under development.
 To develop the graphic interface i'm using SceneBuilder for Java FX.
 For any suggestion or to report a bug please contact the developer.
 The database runs on postgresql.

-History
+Changelog:

 0.1.0 ALPHA
 Added GestoreOrdini class and Scheduler class.